 FSRI Awarded Contract to Develop New Fire Data Platform, National Emergency Response Information System (NERIS)

-UL’s Fire Safety Research Institute (FSRI) is pleased to announce it has been awarded a contract through the United States Department of Homeland Security’s Science and Technology (S&T) Long-Range Broad Agency Announcement program to develop a new, interoperable fire information and innovative analytics platform for the American fire and emergency services.
+The Fire Safety Research Institute (FSRI), part of UL Research Institutes is pleased to announce it has been awarded a contract through the United States Department of Homeland Security’s Science and Technology (S&T) Long-Range Broad Agency Announcement program to develop a new, interoperable fire information and innovative analytics platform for the American fire and emergency services.
 The new platform, which will be known as the National Emergency Response Information System (NERIS), will be developed by FSRI in collaboration with the United States Fire Administration (USFA) and with support from the United States Department of Homeland Security’s Science and Technology (S&T) Directorate.
 NERIS will equip the fire and emergency service community with empirical tools and actionable analytics that support decision-making for enhanced preparedness and response to incidents involving all hazards.
 NERIS will replace the legacy data system, the National Fire Incident Reporting System (NFIRS), with a secure cloud-hosted platform, the targeted transition timing of which is slated to begin in 2025.

 To support development of NERIS, FSRI will develop innovative technical solutions and data science methods to bridge the gap between the capabilities of the legacy NFIRS system and the contemporary needs of the American fire and emergency services communities.
 The incident data captured, integrated, and analyzed will fill a void in the critical data and analytics required to support fire service operations, as well as enhance fire research today and into the future.
 FSRI will create an open solutions architecture that integrates data currently available with data from future incidents to deliver real-time, actionable intelligence on local incidents.